GuglielmoZocca/TrustLocalizationProject/README.md

       3. `npx caliper bind --caliper-bind-sut fabric:2.2`
    4. For test the device reading: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/myDeviceBenchmark.yaml —caliper-flow-only-test`
    5. For test the target reading: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/ReadTargetBenchmark.yaml—caliper-flow-only-test`
+   6. For test an add of a device observation: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/addObsTest.yaml —caliper-flow-only-test`
+   7. For test an update of evidence, reputation and trust: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/updateEvTrustRepTest.yaml —caliper-flow-only-test`
-   6. For test a cycle of position target calculation: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/totTest.yaml —caliper-flow-only-test`
+   8. For test a position computation: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/positionTest.yaml —caliper-flow-only-test`
-   7. For test an update of a device by an admin: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/UpdateDTest.yaml —caliper-flow-only-test`
+   9. For test an update of a device by an admin: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/UpdateDTest.yaml —caliper-flow-only-test`
-   8. To see the result of one of this test open "report.html".
+   10. To see the result of one of this test open "report.html".
 9. For do some experiments with testbed, that is a ranging operation between a device and a target:
    1. Register to [CLOVES](https://iottestbed.disi.unitn.it/cloves/getting-started/) testbed and install Cooja.
    2. `cd ../uwb-rng-radio-solution`